SnowEx/snowexsql/docs/database_structure.rst

 * raster - Raster data in Well Known Binary Format (WKB) best generated using `raster2psql` in the command line
 * site_id - Unique identifier to pit location
 * site_name - Name describing the general survey area ( e.g. Grand Mesa)
-* surveyors - Names of the people or organization that acquired the data
+* observers - Names of the people or organization that acquired the data
 * time_created - Time this entry was uploaded
 * time_updated - Time this entry was last modified
 * type - Name of the data collected